serhan-yilmaz/PrinciplesGuide/README.md

 - Have people in your life you can trust, where you can be yourself without judgement.
 Prioritize and make effort to form such close relationships.
 - [Treat others how you want to be treated yourself](https://en.wikipedia.org/wiki/Golden_Rule).
   - Better yet, treat them how they want to be treated.
 When feasible.
 - Be open with your feelings and aspirations.
 First, with yourself.
 Then, with others you trust.
 This is important.
-Accept.
 - Express your thoughts and feelings clearly.
 Especially when you have a concern.
 Don't play it off as a joke, nor let someone else dismiss it as a joke.
 Be aware.
 - Know your limits.
 Be assertive in establishing your boundaries.
 Don't shy away from conflict if violated.
 But, pick your fights.
 Goal is to defend.
 Avoid unnecessary fights, especially if this is not an repeated interaction.
 Compromise as necessary.